 About the author

-Lowell serves as State Policy Director of College and Career Readiness for the Foundation for Excellence in Education.
-He previously served as Staff Director for the Florida Legislature’s Senate Committees on Education Pre-K-12 and Higher Education, which oversee all aspects of education in Florida.
+Lowell is the Director of College and Career Pathways for ExcelinEd.
+He previously served as Staff Director for the Florida Legislature’s Senate Committees on Education Pre-K-12 and Higher Education, where he helped create Florida’s industry certification incentive to create a nexus between education and the workforce.
 Lowell is a graduate of the University of Michigan and Vanderbilt University Law School.
 He also served in the U.S. Army.
-Contact Lowell at Lowell@excelined.org.
+He lives in Rochester, MN with his wife and two kids.